viitasalo/OpeningLeadCheats/README.md

 ## Summary

 This project is about building an AI system to assess opening leads in bridge.
-The learning data set is mined from online bridge servers and should include hands from high level play.
+The learning data set is mined from online bridge servers.
 The model should be used to detect anomalies in opening lead selections.

 ## Background